logchimp/docs/docs/architecture/readme.md

 4. PostgreSQL Database
 5. Disk storage space

-## Node environment
+## Node Environment

-LogChimp supports three environments: `development`, `testing`, `production`.
-A public LogChimp site should always run in **production** mode, development is used for building LogChimp locally and testing is only used in CI/CD to run tests.
+LogChimp supports three environments: `development`, `testing`, and `production`.

+Public LogChimp sites should always run in **production** mode, while the `development` environment is used for the local development of LogChimp.
+The `testing` environment is exclusively employed in CI/CD pipelines for running tests.